+The findings can be related to two scenarios.
+When the clusters are configured to run parallel jobs in exclusivity, the results show that in most cases the execution time drops as the MPI tasks are distributed over the nodes (this agrees with previous investigations) and it seems efficient to distribute a given parallel job over cores located in different nodes.
+However, the other important scenario found in production HPC clusters corresponds to the need of sharing resources among set of jobs, such that the socket cores execute MPI tasks of different jobs.
 In this situation, a rather different behaviour is observed, much more sensitive to the type of cluster.
-In our state-of-the-art cluster ACME, many of the carried out experiments show a speedup when MPI tasks run in the fewest number of nodes.
-This is opposite to what is found in our older cluster EULER, where execution time trends are more sensitive to the algorithm properties and part of the experiments points out to task distribution over nodes to shorten the execution time.
+In the state-of-the-art cluster ACME, many of the carried out experiments show a speedup when MPI tasks run on the fewest number of nodes.
+This is opposite to what is found in the cluster EULER, where execution time trends are more sensitive to the algorithm properties and part of the experiments points out to task distribution over nodes to shorten the execution time.
 This major result found in ACME feeds the discussion about possible computational efficiency benefits by tailoring live tasks migration and scheduling policies in modern clusters.
-In production clusters which share a significant load of serial jobs while running parallel jobs (a 7-year analysis of the executed tasks in our cluster EULER showed that more than half were serial), the question of to which extent serial tasks may act as perturbations to the execution of parallel jobs arises and deserves consideration to clarify the best live task migration policies within the context of optimizing clusters occupation.
+In production clusters which share a significant load of serial jobs while running parallel jobs (a 7-year analysis of the executed tasks in EULER showed that more than half were serial), the question of to which extent serial tasks may act as perturbations to the execution of parallel jobs arises and deserves consideration to clarify the best live task migration policies within the context of optimizing clusters occupation.
 Other interesting aspect is how different the results would be in the case of hybrid MPI/OpenMP tasks.
 These open issues are part of the ongoing research within our group.